KUSTIKs/rsschool-cv/cv.md

    - [Django School][yt-8]
    - [Corey Schafer][yt-9]

 ## English

 I was studying English in my school and with extracurricular classes.
-I understand english speech pretty well, but my speaking is a little poor :joy:.
+I understand english speech pretty well, but my speaking is a little poor.
 Generally, according to test in internet, I have a `B1` Level.

 <!-- Social links -->